cotes2020/jekyll-theme-chirpy/README.md

 There are two ways to get the theme:

-- **Install from RubyGems** - Easy to upgrade, isolate irrelevant project files so you can focus on writing.
+- **Install from RubyGems** - Easy to update, isolate irrelevant project files so you can focus on writing.
-- **Fork from GitHub** - Convenient for custom development, but difficult to upgrade, only suitable for web developers.
+- **Fork on GitHub** - Convenient for custom development, but difficult to update, only suitable for web developers.

-### Install From RubyGems
+### Installing the Theme Gem

 Add this line to your Jekyll site's `Gemfile`: